clarenceyg/FSBChomework1/Readme.md

 3. css reorganized to have it read in sequential order
 4. title page changed from Website to Horiseon Social Solution Services, Inc.
 5. remove unnecessary id's
-6. created ".contentSettings1" class in style.css to combine similar properties of all id's under class "content"
+6. Class Content - created ".contentSettings1" class in style.css to combine similar properties of all id's under class "content"
-7. created ".contentImgSettings" class in style.css to combine similar properties of all Images under class "content"
+7. Class Content - created ".contentImgSettings" class in style.css to combine similar properties of all Images under class "content"
 8. Class Benefit - created class "benefitImgSettings" to combine similar properties of all Images under class "benefit"
+9. Class Benefit - created classes "benefitH3Settings" to combine similar properties of all headings under class "benefit"